-C. Availability of Unlocked Mobile Phones Is Not a Viable Alternative to Circumvention
+C. Availability of Unlocked Mobile Devices Is Not a Viable Alternative to Circumvention

-An increasing number of wireless devices-though far from all-are now being sold unlocked.
-The gradual emergence of this option, however, does not reduce or eliminate at all the need for consumers and bulk recyclers to be able to lawfully unlock the millions of devices previously sold that are currently locked, or the large number that will continue to be sold locked.
+An increasing number of wireless devices-though far from all-are now being sold unlocked.109 The gradual emergence of this option, however, does not reduce or eliminate at all the need for consumers and bulk recyclers to be able to lawfully unlock the millions of devices previously sold that are currently locked, or the large number that will continue to be sold locked.
 ISRI members currently receive hundreds of thousands of devices that were previously owned and are locked.
-For example, Gazelle reports that in 2014 alone they received nearly a half million phones, 74% of which were locked to a carrier.

 The fact that unlocked devices are beginning to appear on the new device market does nothing to eliminate the loss of choice and value caused by the inability to unlock the millions of recent-model devices that have already been sold to consumers and could be resold on the secondary market.
-This dramatic imbalance of locked to unlocked devices will not change significantly over the next three
+This dramatic imbalance of locked to unlocked devices will not change significantly over the next three years before the next Triennial.
+Thus, the unlocking exemption remains essential to consumers and recyclers.110